knowrob/knowrob/README.md

 implementation of a temporalized triple store.

-One important aspect in knowledge representation for robots is that a lot knowledge is *implicitly* encoded in the control structures of the robot.
+One important aspect in knowledge representation for robots is that a lot of knowledge is *implicitly* encoded in the control structures of the robot.
 Hence, one goal is to make the knowledge in robot control structures *explicit*.
 KnowRob does that through *Ontology-based Data Access* (OBDA).